top of page

 Daylight hours will be spent in the classroom, where I’ll guide you step by step through editing your nightscapes.

-We’ll be based at Riverstone House, my home on the banks of the Taramakau River between Greymouth and Hokitika.
-You will enjoy your own private king or queen bedroom and all main meals.
+We’ll be based at Riverstone House, my home on the banks of the Taramakau River between Greymouth and Hokitika where you will enjoy your own private king or queen bedroom.

 With a flexible itinerary shaped by the group’s goals and the weather, we’ll aim to visit some of my most beloved locations including the compositionally perfect Lake Kaniere, the many beaches, bays, rivers, lagoons and sea stacks along The Great Coast Road and the ancient Kahikatea trees reflecting at Lake Brunner.